hum4nG0D/hum4nG0D.github.io/_posts/2024-04-12-Book-Ghost-In-The-Wire.md

 ---
-title: Book: Ghost In The Wire by Kevin Mitnick
+title: Ghost In The Wire by Kevin Mitnick
 description: What the FBI's most wanted hacker, Kevin Mitnick had to say and did the impossible.
 author: hum4ng0d
 date: 2024-04-12